tonyx/Sharpino/Sharpino.Lib/README.md

 - Write more examples (porting classic examples would be fine)

 ## News
+- Version 2.5.9: Added the possibility via StateView to retrieve the initial state/initial snapshot of any aggregate to allow retrieving the data that the users claims.
+So when users unsubscribe to any app then they have the rights to get any data.
+This is possibile by getting the initial states and any following event.
+I think it will be ok to give the user a json of the  initial snapshots and any events via an anonymous record and then let the use download that JSON.
 - Version 2.5.8: Added query for aggregate events in a time interval.
 StateView/Readmodel can use it passing a predicate to filter events (example: Query all the payment events).
 Aggregate should not keep those list ob objects to avoid unlimited grow.
 - A short pdf: [why do we need upcastors for aggregates and not for events](https://drive.google.com/file/d/1DKx8IXqakc14qjQbrymzwHAJQEbhxZGq/view?usp=share_link) (sorry for typos)
 - Blog post: [Upcasting aggregates in Sharpino](https://medium.com/@tonyx1/upcast-to-read-aggregates-in-an-older-format-in-a-sharpino-based-solution-839b807265f9)